 This country will rise and fall on the efforts of us who will never have a statue of ourselves in a park..

-I’m walking, minding my business, on a cloudless day.
+I’m walking, minding my own business, not a cloud in the sky.

-If I had a plug and a ladder, I’d climb up and fix my problem and give these careless horticulturists a well deserved back up of their balcony plumbing.
+If I had a plug and a ladder, I’d climb up and fix my problem and give these careless people a well deserved back up of their plumbing.

-All they have to do is look down and make sure no one is below before they empty their buckets and move their brooms.
+All they have to do is look down and make sure no one is below before they empty their buckets.

-That’s common courtesy, but, i guess, you don’t have to worry about good manners when you live on the top floor.
+That’s common courtesy, but you don’t have to have courtesy when you live on the top floor.

-When you live upstairs, it gets easier to forget to look out for those below you.
+When you live upstairs, it gets easy to forget those below you.

 Alan, my cigar loving brother, tells me he met Carlito Fuentes at a cigar exposition in Las Vegas, Nevada a few years back and has a photo of Carlito and himself with Carlito’s sister.
 Alan likes the “858” Maduro’s and appreciates the civic works of the Fuentes family.